odespesse/designPatterns/src/templateMethod/README.md

 # Template method pattern #
-The template method pattern delegate the specialisation (aka: the implementation of several methods) of a class to its subclasses.
+The template method pattern delegates the specialization (aka: the implementation of several methods) of a class to its sub-classes.

 ## UML ##